capstone-engine/capstone/bindings/python/README.txt

 If you don't want to build your own copy of Capstone, you can use a precompiled binary distribution from PyPI.
 Saying `pip install capstone` should automatically obtain an appropriate copy for your system.
-If it does not, please open an issue at https://github.com/aquynh/capstone and tag @rhelmot - she will fix this, probably!
+If it does not, please open an issue at https://github.com/capstone-engine/capstone.

 --------------------------------------------------------------------------------